joshua-8/xrp-style-wpilib-comms/README.md

 The goal is for this library to be compatible with the protocol meant for XRP robots running the [xrp-wpilib-firmware](https://github.com/wpilibsuite/xrp-wpilib-firmware).

-This library is tested on Raspberry Pi 1W, Raspberry Pi 2W, ESP32 devkit, and ESP32-S3 QT Py.
-It uses the standard Arduino WiFi and UDP library.
+This library uses the standard Arduino WiFi and UDP library.

+# compatible with:
+* Raspberry Pi Pico 1W - untested
+* Raspberry Pi Pico 2W - untested
+* ESP32 devboard (Alfredo Systems NoU2) - untested
+* ESP32-S3 QT Py (RCM BYTE and RCM Nibble) - untested
+* Alfredo Systems NoU3 - untested